Erika Kullberg's Favorite Credit Cards

 Do the math and compare the rewards across fee-bearing cards and cards with no annual fees.
 If the rewards exceed the cost of the annual fee, it could be worth paying it.

 A credit card can protect against fraud and scams.
-If someone steals your credit card information, they can make fraudulent purchases with your card number, but they won’t access your bank account and saved money.
-Consumer credit cards provide $0 fraud liability, ensuring you won’t have to pay for fraudulent charges.
+If someone steals your credit card information, they won’t be able to access your bank account.
+And since credit cards provide $0 fraud liability, you won’t have to pay for fraudulent charges.

 Was there an issue with your flight?